 WLA's Accountability Goal 3 (NWEA Assessment Goal for Reading)

-A. State the Full Goal: Three Year Goal: WLA students in grades 3-7 will show an average that exceeds the national norm in reading based on the NWEA MAP testing.
+A. WLA students in grades 3-7 will show an average that exceeds the national norm (50% average with a range of 41%-60%) in reading based on the NWEA MAP testing.